Master of Science (M.S.) in Criminal Justice

 The GRE test is not required for admittance to the program.

 This degree is offered completely online only.
-Graduate CRIJ courses are delivered in a 16-week format.
+Graduate CRIJ courses are delivered in 8 and 16 week formats.

 The program can be completed in as little as 18 months.

-A maximum of nine semester credit hours of graduate course work completed in a regionally accredited institution may be transferred toward the master’s degree in Border Security and Security Studies.
-Transfer credits cannot be applied to graduate certificates in Border Security and Security Studies.
-Official transcripts showing the successful completion of the courses petitioned to be transferred must be on file in the College of Graduate Studies.
+A maximum of nine semester credit hours of graduate course work completed in a regionally accredited institution may be transferred toward the master’s degree in Criminal Justice.
+Official transcripts showing the successful completion of the courses petitioned to be transferred must be on file in the College of Graduate Studies and Research.
 No graduate work for which the student received a grade lower than “B” will be accepted for transfer credit.
 No graduate work which was part of a degree awarded at another institution will be accepted for transfer credit.
 All transferred course work must have been completed no more than six years prior to the awarding of the master’s degree at Angelo State University.
 Approved transfer credit will be awarded after the student has successfully completed one semester or term of graduate enrollment.
-Department Head Dr. Robert Ehlers can provide a recommendation for transfer credit to the graduate dean at the student’s request.
-For more information, please contact the department head.
+For more information, please contact him the Department.